 - Lazy Bum: She tends to avoid working constantly.
 In fact, she literally becomes a bum in Season 4 after hooking up with Marky Bark.

 - Lethal Chef: Literally lethal: Lindsay manages to make chicken without cooking it, and then dips it in the defrost water.
 Soup!

 - Ms. Fanservice: A mild example compared to most, but she tends to be shown in provocative clothing and frequently tries (and fails) to seduce men with sultry behavior.

-- Oblivious Adoption: She was actually adopted by the Bluths at age three.
+- Oblivious Adoption: She was actually adopted by the George and Lucille at age three.